sunluelectric/smart-home/README.md

 # Project: Smart Home

 This project provides a smart home solution.
 Details are given in the rest of this README document.
-Source codes are given in the GitHub repository.
+Source codes are given in the GitHub repository under [sunluelectric/smart-home](https://github.com/sunluelectric/smart-home "https://github.com/sunluelectric/smart-home").

 Acknowledgement: This project is jointly developed by Sun Lu and Xing Zhe.